a-cordier/wasm-audio/README.md

 ## Project Goal

 Assemble a simple synth using in house (read "stolen here and there on the web") DSP algorithm written in C++ and exposed to the Web Audio API (using AudioWorklets) through Web Assembly.

 ## Project Requirements

 - Except for development dependency, the only required external JS library will be the [LitElement](https://lit-element.polymer-project.org/) library
 - All C++ code will be written using the standard library (and emscripten bindings, of course)

+## :construction: Work in progress

+- Add LFO destinations UI
+- Polish UI
+- Implement Flux pattern properly (currently broken)
+- Polish DSP algorithms
+- Add a keyboard handler (currently only mouse and midi keyboards are available)
+- Add a MIDI device selector
+- Add a sequencer